kallu/aws-iam-boundary/02_WORKSHOP/README.md

 ![You are not allowd to retag VPC2 to yourself](images/15-ReTag.png)

 Above 2 requirements create borders of walled garden.
-Remaining of this lab will demonstrate it isn't possible to remove or alter those borders even though you are able to create your own IAM policies and pricipals.
+Remaining of this workshop will demonstrate it isn't possible to remove or alter those borders even though you are able to create your own IAM policies and pricipals.

 Saying your IAM user has the same ```owner```-tag as your IAM user is circular definition that is always true.
 So you should be able to edit it ...
 ![owner-tag of IAM user](images/20-IAMUser.png)